JohnScolaro/personal-website/posts/anylogic-beta-distribution-is-sometimes-wrong.md

 [AnyLogic](https://en.wikipedia.org/wiki/AnyLogic) is a really old piece of simulation software, that like the [manatee](https://en.wikipedia.org/wiki/Manatee), exists because it has no real predators.
 Unfortunately companies still use it, so I've had to interact with it.

 [Probability distributions](https://en.wikipedia.org/wiki/Probability_distribution) are math functions that can tell you what the probability of something happening is.
 One such distribution is the [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
-This distribution is a funky looking curve, defined between 0 and 1, which can look like any number of things depending on what the parameters α and β are (sometimes called p and q because mathmaticians all have different favourite letters).
+This distribution is a funky looking curve, defined between 0 and 1, which can look like any number of things depending on what the parameters α and β are (sometimes called p and q because mathematicians all have different favourite letters).
 Here are some examples:

 ![Some images of the beta distribution that I found on Wikipedia](/images/blog/anylogic-beta-distribution-is-sometimes-wrong/beta_distribution.png)